Graduate research degrees

 In your publication

 Your publications will need to state that the research supporting the publication was undertaken while completing a PhD at La Trobe.
-This will appear following the author’s name and before the other institutions are credited, for example:
+This will typically appear following the author’s name in the authorship statement and before their other institutions are credited, for example:

 “The research underpinning this publication was undertaken while completing a PhD at La Trobe University, Melbourne, Victoria”